Frequency counter

 A frequency counter is an electronic instrument, or component of one, that is used for measuring frequency.
-Frequency counters usually measure the number of cycles of oscillation, or pulses per second in a periodic electronic signal.
-Such an instrument is sometimes referred to as a cymometer, particularly one of Chinese manufacture.
+Frequency counters usually measure the number of cycles of oscillation or pulses per second in a periodic electronic signal.
+Such an instrument is sometimes called a cymometer, particularly one of Chinese manufacture.

 Operating principle

+All frequency counters rely on an internal electronic oscillator, known as the timebase, which serves as a time reference for measurements.

-Most frequency counters work by using a counter which accumulates the number of events occurring within a specific period of time.
-After a preset period known as the gate time (1 second, for example), the value in the counter is transferred to a display and the counter is reset to zero.
-If the event being measured repeats itself with sufficient stability and the frequency is considerably lower than that of the clock oscillator being used, the resolution of the measurement can be greatly improved by measuring the time required for an entire number of cycles, rather than counting the number of entire cycles observed for a pre-set duration (often referred to as the reciprocal technique).
-The internal oscillator which provides the time signals is called the timebase, and must be calibrated very accurately.
+Most frequency counters work by using a digital counter to count the number of rising or falling signal edges occurring in the measured signal within a specific period of time, known as the gate time.
+At the end of the gate time, the accumulated count is transferred to a holding register and the counter is reset to zero to prepare for the next measurement.
+The value stored in the holding register directly indicates the measured frequency in Hertz (Hz) when the gate time is one second; for other gate times the holding register value must be scaled to convert it to Hz.
+In frequency counter instruments, the measured frequency is typically output to a display.

+If the frequency of the measured signal is sufficiently stable and significantly lower than that of the timebase, the measurement resolution may be improved by measuring the period of the measured signal and computing the reciprocal to obtain frequency; this is sometimes referred to as the reciprocal measurement technique.
+Period measurement is done by measuring the time required for an integer number of cycles, rather than counting cycles for a constant gate time, and dividing that time by the number of cycles.

-If the event to be counted is already in electronic form, simple interfacing to the instrument is all that is required.
+If the frequency to be measured is already in electronic form, simple interfacing with the instrument is all that is required.
 More complex signals may need some conditioning to make them suitable for counting.
-Most general purpose frequency counters will include some form of amplifier, filtering and shaping circuitry at the input.
+Most general-purpose frequency counters will include some form of amplifier, filtering, and shaping circuitry at the input.
 DSP technology, sensitivity control and hysteresis are other techniques to improve performance.
 Other types of periodic events that are not inherently electronic in nature will need to be converted using some form of transducer.
 For example, a mechanical event could be arranged to interrupt a light beam, and the counter made to count the resulting pulses.

 Frequency counters designed for radio frequencies (RF) are also common and operate on the same principles as lower frequency counters.
 Often, they have more range before they overflow.
 For very high (microwave) frequencies, many designs use a high-speed prescaler to bring the signal frequency down to a point where normal digital circuitry can operate.
-The displays on such instruments take this into account so they still display the correct value.
+The displays on such instruments consider this so they still display the correct value.
 Microwave frequency counters can currently measure frequencies up to almost 56 GHz.
-Above these frequencies the signal to be measured is combined in a mixer with the signal from a local oscillator, producing a signal at the difference frequency, which is low enough to be measured directly.
+Above these frequencies, the signal to be measured is combined in a mixer with the signal from a local oscillator, producing a signal at the difference frequency, which is low enough to be measured directly.